Trusted-Seed/dashboard/content/faq.md

       * Help steward resources and decision making for mission aligned projects

-      * Get CSLove tokens, which get you free Commons Stack swag from our store! ([cslove.commonsstack.org](http://cslove.commonsstack.org/))
+      * Get TSLove tokens, which get you free Commons Stack swag from our store! (<https://swag.trustedseed.org/>[](http://cslove.commonsstack.org/))
-    question: What rights does a CSTK score give me?
+    question: What rights does a $TRUST score give me?
   - answer: >-
       * Join the Commons Stack Discord or Telegram, where we dish praise:

         * Discord: [discord.gg/eh2S9FqwDR](https://discord.gg/eh2S9FqwDR)
         * Telegram: [t.me/commonsstack](http://t.me/commonsstack)
       * Collaborate on Commons Stack initiatives & get praised for your work: Grab an issue “For Contributors” off our [Github](https://github.com/commons-stack/iteration0/labels/%F0%9F%99%8C%F0%9F%8F%BB%20For%20Contributors%20%F0%9F%99%8C%F0%9F%8F%BB)!

-      * At the end of each month, praise gets quantified into a CSTK score, which is added to you ETH address that you provided in your Trusted Seed application
+      * At the end of each month, praise gets quantified into a $TRUST score, which is added to you ETH address that you provided in your Trusted Seed application

       * Enjoy getting dished praise?

-      * Become a Praiser yourself!
+Become a Praiser yourself!
 There is a [Praise Onboarding session](https://calendar.google.com/event?action=TEMPLATE&tmeid=MmJhNWFkMjJnbTNkZG52dXF2bHBjNWNwdDdfMjAyMTA2MjNUMTYwMDAwWiBjX3ZqZGNrZmo0YmhhcnVvdmhkNHJtbzNkdHY0QGc&tmsrc=c_vjdckfj4bharuovhd4rmo3dtv4%40group.calendar.google.com&scp=ALL) every Wed at 12PM EST on the [Commons Stack Discord server](https://discord.com/invite/KXn9Y7jzvz).
-    question: How do I receive Praise (& more CSTK!)
+    question: How do I receive Praise (& more $TRUST!)
 ---